 3. David Silva

 Merlin, El Mago, the little wizard.
 David Silva is truly a unique footballing genius.
-His infectious charm as both a character and a football player have earned him admirers throughout the world, but the early stages of his City career did not convince everyone that he was going to shine in English football.
+His infectious charm as both a character and a football player has earned him admirers throughout the world, but the early stages of his City career did not convince everyone that he was going to shine in English football.

 It’s David Silva’s second appearance of the season, the new recruit has been brought on to replace Adam Johnson with less than 10 minutes remaining at the Stadium of Light in a game which City have dominated, but yet the score remains tied at 0-0.
 He collects the ball on the half-way line in stoppage time and is dispossessed with complete ease by his opposite number, the ball is distributed forward, Sunderland cross the ball in, Darren Bent goes down under a challenge from Micah Richards, penalty given.
 Bent dispatches the penalty.
 Typical City… I step onto an unnamed (only to spare the blushes of the football experts who proceeded to write off Silva) supporters club bus to a barrage of criticism being directed in Silva’s direction: ‘he’s too lightweight’, ‘he’ll never make it in the Premier League’, ‘way out of his depth’.
 The experts couldn’t have been any further from the truth, but they weren’t to know that were they.
 Silva is third on the list for his beautiful style of football and immensely professional attitude towards the game.
 Infectiously likeable, an outstanding footballer and now a true City legend, he has proven that true technical quality will always prevail over physical shortcomings, regardless of what the experts tell you.